verrazzano/docs/content/en/docs/setup/upgrade/upgrade.md

 ---
 title: "Upgrade Guide"
 linkTitle: "Upgrade"
+description: "How to upgrade Verrazzano"
 weight: 9
 draft: false
 ---

 Upgrading an existing Verrazzano installation involves:

-* Upgrading the Verrazzano platform operator to the [Verrazzano release version](https://github.com/verrazzano/verrazzano/releases/) to which you want to upgrade
+* Upgrading the Verrazzano platform operator to the [Verrazzano release version](https://github.com/verrazzano/verrazzano/releases/) to which you want to upgrade.
-* Update the version of your installed `Verrazzano` resource to the version supported by the upgraded operator
+* Updating the version of your installed `Verrazzano` resource to the version supported by the upgraded operator.

 Performing an upgrade will upgrade only the Verrazzano components related to the existing installation.
 Upgrading will not have any impact on running applications.

-> **NOTE:** You may only change the version field during an upgrade; changes to other fields or component configurations are not supported at this time.
+**NOTE:** You may only change the version field during an upgrade; changes to other fields or component configurations are not supported at this time.

-## Upgrade the Verrazzano Platform Operator
+### Upgrade the Verrazzano Platform Operator

-In order to upgrade an existing Verrazzano installation, you must first upgrade the Verrazzano platform [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).
+In order to upgrade an existing Verrazzano installation, you must first upgrade the [Verrazzano platform operator](https://github.com/verrazzano/verrazzano-platform-operator).

-To upgrade the Verrazzano platform operator, follow these steps:

 1. Upgrade the Verrazzano platform operator.

     To upgrade to the latest version:

     ```shell
     kubectl apply -f https://github.com/verrazzano/verrazzano/releases/latest/download/operator.yaml
     ```

    To upgrade to a specific version:

     ```shell
     kubectl apply -f https://github.com/verrazzano/verrazzano/releases/download/<version>/operator.yaml
     ```

     where `<version>` is the desired version.
 For example:

     ```shell